How do we choose a division?

-Standards are based on those used in the Open and previous Test Your Metal competitions.
+Standards are based on those used in the CrossFit Open and in previous Test Your Metal competitions.

-Wait, we’ll have to do all of this??
+Wait, we’ll have to do all of these things??

-These standards are just a guide to help you choose the appropriate division.
+The standards below are just a guide to help you choose your appropriate division.
 Not all of these movements will be used.
 Conversely, it’s possible that a WOD could include a movement not listed here.
-Again: this list is a guide only.
+Again: this list is just a guide.

 Can we drop weights instead of controlling them to the ground?

-You will be allowed to drop the barbell only if that permission is explicitly stated during the WOD descriptions and in the athlete’s meeting on the morning of the competition.
-Otherwise, a dropped bar will be a “no rep.”
+You will be allowed to drop the barbell only if that permission is explicitly stated in the WOD descriptions and in the athlete’s meeting on the morning of the competition.
+Otherwise, a dropped bar will be a “no rep” for safety reasons.